ewels/clusterflow/README.md

         reporting by tophat whilst keeping unique alignments.
 Thanks to [@FelixKrueger](https://github.com/FelixKrueger).
         * The previous tophat module is still available if you're not interested in MAPQ scores and would like slightly faster processing.
 This is now called `tophat_broken_MAPQ.cfmod`.
+    * Pipeline completion e-mails are now written to disk as well (HTML and plain text)
+    * New log file containing the job submission commands as well as the output received from the cluster at submission (usually numeric job identifiers)
+    * Removed the `--qstatcols` command line option and added the `@colourful` config option to replace it
+        * The config wizard is also updated to add this to your personal config
 * Bugs Squashed
 	* Fixed output filename problem in tophat with output cleaning
 	* Fixed bugs causing minimum memory allocation regardless of availability
 	* Fixed bug causing Bowtie2 to fail if Bowtie1 index absent
+    * Cleaned up some unrecognised output that always made it into the log file

 #### [v0.3](https://github.com/ewels/clusterflow/releases/tag/v0.3) - 2014-07-11
 * New Stuff